 Non-economic losses are harder to quantify in terms of monetary value and include pain and suffering, inconvenience, mental anguish, loss of consortium or companionship, loss of the ability to work, physical impairment or disability and disfigurement.
 It may also be possible for the plaintiff to recover damages for future lost wages and future medical treatment or therapy.
 A plaintiff may also be able to recover damages for the loss of the chance to obtain a better outcome in the surgery or medical procedure because of the defendant’s negligence in treating the plaintiff.

 If the plaintiff cannot establish actual damages, he or she may still be entitled to nominal damages.
-Nominal damages are typically very small amounts ($1) awarded in cases where the plaintiff has not sustained any actual loss or harm as recognition that a legal injury was sustained.
+Nominal damages are typically small amounts ($1) and awarded in cases in which the plaintiff has not sustained any actual loss or harm as recognition that a legal injury was sustained.

 If the evidence shows that the doctor, nurse or other health care provider acted willfully, wantonly, maliciously, fraudulently, with bad faith or with a conscious indifference to the potential consequences, the plaintiff may be entitled to punitive or exemplary damages.
 Punitive damages serve to punish the health care provider for his or her wrongdoing, in an effort to prevent similar future misconduct.
 Negligence alone is not sufficient to impose punitive damages.
 Some states allow exemplary damages, which are designed not to punish, but rather to compensate the plaintiff where the injury is seen as more severe because of aggravating circumstances.